hilosync/platepost-menu-demo/README.md

-touch demo for platepost video menu
+demo for platepost video menu